connbrack/IBCL_sklearn_tutorial/README.md

 * Part 1 — Default Models, Dummy Classifiers, and Cross Validation
 * Part 2 — Hyperparameter tuning using random search
 * Part 3 — Sklearn Pipeline
-* Part 4 — Custom Classifiers and Estimators
+* Part 4 — Custom Transfomers and Estimators

 To use:
 Get data from: https://www.kaggle.com/c/ashrae-energy-prediction/data.
 Download all files and put in a folder called data.